quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Sending Probe Packets

-When a PTO timer expires, the sender MUST send one ack-eliciting packet as a probe.
+When a PTO timer expires, the sender MUST send one ack-eliciting packet as a probe, unless there is nothing to send.
 A sender MAY send up to two ack-eliciting packets, to avoid an expensive consecutive PTO expiration due to a single packet loss.

 Consecutive PTO periods increase exponentially, and as a result, connection recovery latency increases exponentially as packets continue to be dropped in